dmvoloshyn/dmvoloshyn/05_engineering_patterns/01-String-Rewriting-Expession-Engine.md

 -   grammar is controlled
 -   syntax is limited
--   readability matters
+-   readability is important
+-   users interact directly with expressions

 ------------------------------------------------------------------------

-# 6. Where It Is Not Optimal
+# 6. Where This Pattern Is Not Optimal

-Not recommended for:
+This approach is not recommended for:

 -   programming languages
 -   large interpreters
 -   symbolic mathematics systems
 -   high-performance calculation engines

-AST or compiled representations are better in those cases.
+In those cases, ASTs, bytecode, or compiled representations are more appropriate.

 ------------------------------------------------------------------------